Liturgical-Calendar/liturgy-components-php/README.md

 * if Psalter week grouping is enabled, Psalter week column cells will have a class of `psalterWeek`

 > [!NOTE]
-> The WebCalendar component currently suppresses the `display_grade` for celebrations of rank 7, since it is more explanatory than actually useful for display in a web calendar, having a value along the lines of *'celebration with precedence over solemnities'*.
+> The WebCalendar component currently suppresses the `grade_display` for celebrations of rank 7, since it is more explanatory than actually useful for display in a web calendar, having a value along the lines of *'celebration with precedence over solemnities'*.

 #### Chainable methods